Trewaters/SifuTrewaters/practice/signIn_2018.md

+- 5/22/2018 Tuesday, Another day another chance to excel. [ Day 2 of 30 ]
 - 5/21/2018 Monday, I have been coding and waking up early but I let this detail slip.
 I know it is not good to abandon this exercise.
 Time for me to start over and complete the challenge before I end it.
 Things are starting to pop for me.
 Once I decided to change things the universe accepted it and provided. [ Day 1 of 30 ]
 ---
 ### Starting over